Jennifer Vanderbes: Career

-She also writes for film and television, developing projects with HBO, Netflix, Bravo, TriStar, and Paramount.
-According to the Hollywood Reporter, in March 2022 she was named an Athena List winner for a biopic she wrote for Paramount.
+She also writes for film and television, developing projects with HBO, Netflix, Bravo, TriStar, Fox and Paramount.
+In March 2022 she was named an Athena List winner for a biopic she wrote for Paramount.
 In July 2022, she won a New York Foundation for the Arts Playwriting/Screenwriting Prize.
 In November 2022, the Hollywood Reporter announced her as the winner of the Athena Film Festival's Sloan Development prize.
-She is a Story Editor on Season 22 of NBC's Law & Order.
+She has served a writer and Producer on NBC's Law & Order for several seasons.

-Vanderbes is the recipient of numerous other awards, including a Guggenheim Fiction Fellowship, a New York Public Library Cullman Fellowship, and a Sloan Foundation Book Grant.
+Vanderbes has been awarded a Guggenheim Fiction Fellowship, a New York Public Library Cullman Center Fellowship, and an Alfred P. Sloan Foundation Book Grant.

 Her short fiction has appeared in Granta, Fantasy & Science Fiction, and Best New American Voices 2000.
 Her nonfiction has appeared in The New York Times, The Wall Street Journal, and The Atlantic.

-Her first investigative non-fiction book, Wonder Drug: The Secret History of Thalidomide in America and Its Hidden Victims, will be published by Random House and Harper Collins UK in June 2023.
-Vanderbes was named an NEH Public Scholar for her investigation into the thalidomide scandal.
+Her first investigative non-fiction book, Wonder Drug: The Secret History of Thalidomide in America and Its Hidden Victims, was published by Random House and HarperCollins UK in June 2023.
+Publishers Weekly called the book "a deeply researched and chilling must-read."
+People magazine called Wonder Drug "fascinating and compassionate".
+Vanderbes was named an NEH Public Scholar for her investigation into the thalidomide scandal and the book was long-listed for the 2024 Andrew Carnegie Medal for Excellence in Nonfiction.

 She lives in New York City.